timescale/docs/timescaledb/tutorials/time-series-forecast.md

 ```

 Finally, the ARIMA model can be used to forecast future values.
-The `h` parameter specifies the number of steps we want to forecast.
+The `h` parameter specifies the number of steps to forecast.

 ```r
 # forecast future values using the arima model, h specifies the number of readings to forecast